- Course of Study

 In Monstrous Transformations we will explore what it means to be human, and what it means to be “civilized.”
 Human identity depends on boundaries created by factors as diverse as culture, religion, science, race, gender, sexuality, and class.
 Through the dramatized transformations in texts such as Ovid’s Metamorphoses, Shakespeare’s A Midsummer Night’s Dream, Kafka’s The Metamorphosis, Stevenson’s Dr. Jekyll and Mr. Hyde, and Casare’s Asleep in the Sun, and through films later in the course, such as Blade Runner and Let the Right One In, we will examine how these boundaries are imagined, maintained, crossed, and transgressed.

 As you think about leaving home and childhood’s end, you may find yourself reflecting on your life to date.
-The liminal state of the spring-term senior presents a ripe opportunity for memoir.
-In this team-taught interdisciplinary course, we will explore the range of artistic genres, styles, and techniques evinced in the work of great memoir artists – from Maxine Hong Kingston to Craig Thompson, Jimmy Santiago Baca, Anna Deavere Smith, Errol Morris, Gordon Parks, Sally Mann, Anne Marie Flemming, and Frida Kahlo.
-While reading and viewing prose memoir, documentary film, poetic memoir, dramatic memoir, food memoir, and memoir-comic, we will produce our own autobiographical projects through a term-long creative process culminating in a non-traditional memoir piece (film, art, installation, etc.).
+The liminal state of the spring-term Senior presents a ripe opportunity for memoir.
+In this course, we will explore the range of genres, styles, and techniques evinced in the work of great memoirists.
+We will focus in particular on memoirs that address the exigencies of difference, drawing from the work of Maxine Hong Kingston, John Haney, Alison Bechdel, Julia Alvarez, Jimmy Santiago Baca, James Baldwin, Zora Neal Hurston, and others.
+While reading prose memoir, poetic memoir, food memoir, and memoir-comic, we will produce our own autobiographical compositions through a term-long writing process.
 Shorter-term analytical assessments, a creative imitation, and presentation projects will help us engage with and learn from the best in the field.
-As part of our culminating experience, we will share selections from our work with the broader Catlin Gabel community.
-Important note: this course will meet for an additional class period during each seven-day cycle, and upon completion students will receive .25 art credit in addition to .5 English credit.
+As part of our culminating experience, we will share selections from our stories with the broader Catlin Gabel community.